core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

 Switched Media Architecture
 ============================

-TODO - explain what audio and video come from the participants to the switch, what the switch does, and what goes out to clients

 In traditional conferencing systems, the conferencing media infrastructure fully decrypts, decodes and processes RTP media streams received from one or more participants prior to forwarding the newly encoded and encrypted RTP media streams to the rest of participants.
 The conferencing media infrastructure consists of various conference servers acting as RTP mixers [RTP reference] and maintaining independent and persistent SRTP sessions with each endpoint.
 Each SRTP session has its persistent SSRCs, SRTP keys and SRTP contexts.
 Each endpoint exchanges media with one of the media servers shielding the endpoints from knowledge of other RTP transmitters and receivers in the conference (include Figure 1).